gregneat/ACD-Labs-and-Solutions/011010 - typing game - final - error feedback3/README.txt

-Lab Goal: Tell the user how many words they typed correctly.
+Lab Goal: Tell the user at least how many words they typed correctly.
 Send the message to the graphics window.
-Assume both Strings (answer and typed) are same length.
-Also assume the error happens within a word, not a space or punctuation.

 CS Topics: String class, input/output, while loops, counter variables